LANY-web-architecture-and-patterns/session04-samples/decorator-example.md

-Certainly!
+# Decorator Pattern Example

 Here's the complete HTML page integrating the JavaScript and CSS code for the enhanced web button using the Decorator pattern:

 ```html
 <!DOCTYPE html>